-Am I a zoophile because I’m attracted to cartoon animal pornography or images of animals having sex?
+Am I a zoophile because I’m attracted to cartoon animal pornography (images of animals having sex)?
+Am I at risk to sexually harm a pet (beastiality)?

 Young people have reached out to us with the worry that they may be sexually attracted to animals because they’re watching pornography involving cartoon animals, sometimes called animal erotica.